Resources and Support

 Your manager can provide you with support and feedback to improve your performance and foster career growth.
 GW’s performance management (PM) process provides a framework that ensures that you meet with your manager at appropriate check points and receive meaningful feedback.
 The process engages you actively and positions you for professional growth and development.

-The HR representatives in service delivery are HR generalists, serving as the primary contacts between departments/schools and other subject matter experts within HR.
+The HR Business Partners in service delivery are HR generalists, serving as the primary contacts between departments/schools and other subject matter experts within HR.
 HR representatives provide assistance in a variety of areas, including employee relations, organizational/employee development, succession planning, compensation, staffing, benefits, payroll, alternative work arrangements, and recruitment.

 GW's Career Path Program is designed to be your personal roadmap to career progression.
 The program provides a framework that groups jobs into families and subfamilies based on skillsets, allowing you to understand the different opportunities available at the university that are a fit for you.
 The framework also helps you identify and understand what skills are required for positions that you aspire to.

 Through Talent@GW - Learning, GW employees have access to a wealth of resources for trainings on a wide variety of topics.
 Find training to help you learn skills to help with your job performance, communicate with other employees, and much more.

 The Employee Handbook contains a wealth of important information and resources for university employees.
 Within the handbook, you can find answers to many of your questions and also find out who to contact with further inquiries.